paulwarren/nzde/dict/R/README.md

 >  (And) <i>Dacrydium laxifolium</i> mountain rimu <i>(1917,Duncan & Davies' Catalogue</i>)

 >  <i>mountain rimu n</i> : a prostrate or suberect shrub (<i>Dacrydium laxifolium</i>) of New Zealand with slender trailing branches <i>(1961,Merriam-Webster Third International,1478</i>)

+## Rimu

+ <i>abbr.</i> Residual Health Management Unit [ORIGIN: acronym]

+>  It appears that hospitals will access extra operating funds through the Residual Health Management Unit, or Rimu as it's known in the trade...
+It also gives a large number of Rimu, Treasury and health bureaucrats a lot of extra work to do, keeping track of the paperwork. <i>(Jun 9, 2001,Listener (New Zealand Listener),15</i>)